 Flecainide acetate is an oral class Ic antiarrhythmic drug (AAD) which blocks cardiac Na+ channels and received FDA approval in 1984.
-Flecainide is used in paroxysmal supraventricular tachycardia (PSVTs), including atrioventricular nodal re-entrant tachycardia (AVNRT), AV re-entrant tachycardia (AVRT), and atrial fibrillation/atrial flutter in patients who do not have structural heart disease.
+Flecainide is used to prevent and treat abnormally rapid heart rates, including conditions such as paroxysmal supraventricular tachycardia (PSVTs), Wolf=Parkinson-White syndrome, atrioventricular nodal re-entrant tachycardia (AVNRT), AV re-entrant tachycardia (AVRT), and atrial fibrillation/atrial flutter in patients who do not have structural heart disease.
 Flecainide is also an option in treating life-threatening ventricular arrhythmias.

 Mechanism of Action

-ACC/AHA/HRS guidelines 2014 recommend a total daily dose of 400 mg orally.
-Initiating dose for paroxysmal atrial fibrillation/paroxysmal atrial flutter/PSVT is 50 mg every 12 hours; increase by 50 mg twice daily at 4-day intervals.
-No dosage changes are necessary for liver disease as per the manufacturer.
-With renal disease and CrCl less than 35ml/min/1.73m, caution is necessary when increasing the dose at 4-day intervals.
+No dosage changes are necessary for liver disease, as per the manufacturer.
+With renal disease and CrCl less than 35ml/min/1.73m^2, caution is necessary when increasing the dose at 4-day intervals.

 Flecainide is present in breast milk; the relative infant dose is 8% when the maternal dosing is 200mg/day.
 The relative infant dosing is calculated using the highest average breast milk concentration compared to the maternal dosage.
 Breastfeeding is acceptable as long as relative infant dosing is under 10%.